 What Is Best, Store Bought Or Home Grown

-“Dr Moseley found that supermarket Kefirs are pasteurised and the Kefir then has very little benefit because the pateurisation which kills off all the beneficial bacteria”.
+“Dr Moseley found that supermarket Kefirs are pasteurised and the Kefir then has very little benefit because of the pasteurisation which kills off all the beneficial bacteria”.

-So, If you want beneficial Kefir, a Kefir which gives you what it has traditionally given man and that is good health, then it is better for you to grow your own or purchase from someone who makes Kefir without pasteurising it before selling it.
-Kefir is a living organism and pasturisation destroys it.
+So, If you want beneficial Kefir, a Kefir which gives you what it has traditionally given man and that is good health, then you should grow your own or purchase from someone who makes Kefir without pasteurising before selling it.
+Kefir is a living organism and pasteurisation destroys it.
 You do not get any of the Kefir benefits from pasteurised Kefir.